 Beginning Beekeeping classes are open for registration now in the area cities of Ankeny, Des Moines, Polk City, and West Des Moines.
 There will also be two “thinking about it” classes for folks who are interested but not quite sure that bees are right for them.
 For details, click for a convenient table below.

-The Des Moines Backyard Beekeepers meet roughly on the first Thursday of the month.
+The Des Moines Backyard Beekeepers meet generally on the third Thursday of the month.
 Check the Events Page for more locations and other information.

 The Friendly Beekeepers of Iowa (FBI) meets on the fourth Thursday of each month from March through October at 6:30 pm. with a speaker or a roundtable discussion.
 Meetings are held at Calvary Baptist Church, 2708 N Jefferson Way, Indianola, IA 50125.
 Contact is Judy Spence.